 The lifetime allowance was introduced in 2006 and was reduced in 2012, 2014 and 2016.
 Each time the lifetime allowance limit reduced, if you had already planned your pension savings on the basis of the higher lifetime allowance limit you could protect your pension savings by applying to H M R C for a lifetime allowance protection.

-The lifetime allowance steadily reduced from 2012/13 to 2017/18.
-From 2018/19 onwards the lifetime allowance increases each year in line with inflation.
+The lifetime allowance reduced between 2012/13 and 2017/18.
+From 2018/19 to 2020/21 the lifetime allowance increased each year in line with inflation.
+The Government has announced that the lifetime allowance will remain at its current level until the end of the 2025/26 year.

 Table 9: The lifetime allowance since 2011/12